Giovanni-Verza/excursion_set_functions/README.md

 # excursion_set_functions

 C++/python module to compute excursion-set related quantities, such as analytical and numerical multiplicity functions, Lagrangian void density profiles, various integation moments and covariance of the power spectrum.
-This module it has been use fo computations in [Verza et al. 2024][]
+This module it has been use for computations in [Verza et al. 2024][]

 ## Installation